Coal baron Murray, a Trump ally who fought environmental regulation, dead at 80

 Murray Energy filed for bankruptcy protection last year and re-emerged as American Consolidated Natural Resources, which bills itself as the largest underground coal mining company in the United States.

-His father was paralyzed from the neck down in a mining accident when Murray was 9 years old, and Murray broke his neck twice in mining accidents.
+His father was paralyzed from the neck down in a mining accident when Murray was nine years old, and Murray broke his neck twice in mining accidents.

 “I’ve got a birdcage of titanium and vanadium between (vertebrae) C2 and C8,” Murray told Reuters in a 2013 interview, pulling back his collar to show a scar running down the back of his neck, the trace of a past surgery.